DataDog/integrations-core/nginx/README.md

 For users of NGINX Plus, the commercial version of NGINX, the Agent can collect the significantly more metrics that NGINX Plus provides, like:

 * Errors (e.g. 4xx codes, 5xx codes)
-* Upstream servers (e.g. active connections, 5xx codes, health checks, etc/)
+* Upstream servers (e.g. active connections, 5xx codes, health checks, etc.)
 * Caches (e.g. size, hits, misses, etc.)
 * SSL (e.g. handshakes, failed handshakes, etc.)

 ## Setup

 ### Installation

 The NGINX check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your NGINX servers.